tylerfeldman321/11ft8-crash-detection/README.md

 ### Training

-**Warning** End users should not need to retrain the model.
-Using the pre-trained model found in `models/mlp.pkl` is recommended.
+⚠️ End users should not need to retrain the model.
+Using the pre-trained model found in `models/mlp.pkl` is recommended. ⚠️

 To batch generate data for model training, first add a `crash samples` subdirectory in `data`.
 Each video should be housed in its own directory with a name is a description of the video (i.e. `2021-03-31_Crane-stuck-c161`).
 The file extension of the video should be `.copy.mp4`.
 An example of the proper filestructure is `\data\crash samples\2021-03-31_Crane-stuck-c161\20210331.121000.11foot82b.copy.mp4`.